RajicDenis/CyberLainMVC/README.md

 ### CONTROLLER
 _______________________________________________________________
 - Create controllers inside app/controllers directory
-- Default UserController is already created
+- Default HomeController is already created
 - Every controller needs to extend Controller to use the ->model() and ->view() methods
 - To use the model and its methods inside the controller, you can require and instantiate the model using a construct method: